 Calls for an independent Belize grew in number during the 1950s.
 Britain made Belize a self-governing colony in 1964, and on September 21, 1981 it became an independent country.
 Tourism is now the most important industry in Belize, as well as exports of sugar, bananas, citrus fruit, wood, and hot sauce (so good).

-30 Reasons to Visit Belize: Landscapes, Food & Wildlife
+30 Reasons to Visit Belize in Photos: Landscapes, Food & Wildlife

 Still here?
 Good.
 I can’t just put up a photoessay without explaining a little about the country.